Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails

-There also is no especially promising place in which to find pronounced returning tails in the MW, since they require a drift period $T_d$ smaller than their host GC's age to form.
-In the Galactic halo, where the circular speed $v_c$ is very flat (enclosed mass $M\propto\rgc$), $T_d\propto \rgc M^{1/3} v_c^{-1} \sim \rgc^{4/3}$ \citep[e.g.,][]{BinneyTremaine2008}.
-So $T_d$---already ${\approx}9\,\Gyr$ at $\rgc=8\,\kpc$---exceeds the age of many halo MWGCs altogether.
-Nor is it much shorter in the Galactic bulge since $v_c$ there scales with $\rgc$ ($M\propto v_c^{2}$), yielding a sub-linear scaling $T_d\sim\rgc^{2/3}$.
-So bulge substructure, perhaps aided by a rotating Galactic bar \citep[e.g.,][]{Pearson2017}, would have ample time to disrupt the streams.
-Common eccentricity or even precession of the GC orbit---induced by, e.g., a triaxial $\phigal$ \citep{CapuzzoDolcetta2005}---could also misalign the bulk of the returning streams from the GC at most phases of its orbit, preventing consistent returning tails at the tidal boundary.
-Yet given the sheer number of escapers (often ${>}10^5$) and their wide dispersal on Galactic timescales (e.g., Figure~\ref{fig:tails_and_streams_movie_snapshot}), even major disruption or misalignment of the stream seems unlikely to prevent at least \textit{some} escapers from returning to their original host GC after circumnavigating the MW.
-And since tidal capture requires relatively low $\Etilde$ \citep[e.g.,][]{Koon2011}, re-capture of past escapers from a dispersed stream may still exceed fresh capture from even a much denser Galactic background.
-Mindful that even \textit{outgoing} tails remain difficult to distinguish from the background, it is merely unclear whether more diffuse returning tails are observable.
+The MW is also not an especially accommodating place for returning tails as they need a drift period $T_d$ less than the GC's age to form.
+In the MW halo, where the circular speed $v_c$ is very flat (enclosed mass $M\propto\rgc$), $T_d\propto \rgc M^{1/3} v_c^{-1} \sim \rgc^{4/3}$ \citep[e.g.,][]{BinneyTremaine2008}.
+So $T_d$, already ${\approx}9\,\Gyr$ at $\rgc=8\,\kpc$, exceeds the age of many MWGCs altogether.
+Nor is it much shorter in the MW bulge since $v_c\propto\rgc$ there ($M\propto v_c^{2}$), yielding a sub-linear scaling $T_d\sim\rgc^{2/3}$.
+So bulge substructure, perhaps aided by a rotating bar \citep[e.g.,][]{Hattori2016,Pearson2017}, would have ample time to disrupt the streams.
+Eccentricity or even precession of the GC orbit---induced by, e.g., a triaxial $\phigal$ \citep{CapuzzoDolcetta2005}---could also misalign the bulk of the returning orbits from the GC at most phases of its orbit, preventing consistent returning tails at the tidal boundary.
+Even so, the sheer number of escapers (often ${>}10^5$) and their wide dispersal on the MW's crossing timescale (Figure~\ref{fig:tails_and_streams_movie_snapshot}), means that even major disruption or misalignment of the stream is unlikely to prevent \textit{some} escapers from returning to their original host GC after circumnavigating the MW.
+Tidal capture also requires low $\Etilde$ \citep{Koon2011}, so re-capture of past escapers from a dispersed stream may still exceed capture from the MW's stellar background.
+It is merely unclear whether more diffuse returning tails would be observable.